 It is rare that prehistoric troughs are excavated with the stones still within them.
 If you have excavated one like this, I would love to hear about it.
 Excavations in 2013 by Wessex Archaeology at Kingsmead Quarry, Horton, in Berkshire, England revealed the remains of four neolithic buildings.
 They were interpreted as having been 'houses', which is often the case with these discoveries.
 I do wonder how many of these neolithic 'houses' might have been used as barns or as buildings where the grain was stored and processed.
 But that's a story for another blog.

 One of these four neolithic rectangular timber buildings at Horton caught our attention when we were looking at the pictures online.
 There appear to be some fire reddened rocks close by one of the buildings, in a heap.
-Here are the pictures that intrigued us, taken from Wessex Archaeology's web page, and the rocks can be seen in the picture on the left, in a pile at the bottom left hand corner of the building.
+The buildings are, as always, interpreted as "houses".
+But were they dwellings?
+Or some other kind of building, like a barn or grain processing building?
+See Wessex Archaeology's page about them here.

-They do look rather like modern bricks, but the stratigraphy indicates that they are contemporary with the building.
+The red rocks look rather like modern bricks.
+There seems to be no mention or discussion of them on the web page.
+Maybe I missed it.
+However the stratigraphy indicates that they are contemporary with the building.
 So, are these stones an indication of hot rock water heating technology at neolithic Horton?
 Were they piled up in a wooden trough that has long rotted away?
 What were the people doing in and around this rectangular wooden building, over 5000 years ago?

 I cannot answer these questions.
 I am nevertheless intrigued by this discovery.
 And so I finish this blog with a close up (thanks to Graham) of those mysterious fire reddened stones and welcome interpretations, comments and discussion.